 To defrost your meals, place them in the fridge to defrost the night before you plan to eat them.

-I recommend keeping only 3-4 days worth of food in the fridge at a time.
-Any longer you risk the food going bad.
-If you end up prepping more than 4 days worth, store the rest in the freezer and thaw it out the night before you plan to eat it.
+I recommend keeping only 3-4 days’ worth of food in the fridge at a time.
+Any longer you risk the food spoiling.
+If you end up prepping more than 4 days’ worth, store the rest in the freezer and thaw it out the night before you plan to eat it.

 Meal prepping to lose weight all comes down to eating in a calorie deficit (eating less than your body burns daily).
 Unfortunately, no matter how many healthy foods you eat, if you’re not eating in a calorie deficit you will remain the same body weight, or might even gain weight.

 Knowing how many calories to eat is highly individual.
-I recommend reading How to Count Macros (Beginner’s Guide) first to learn how many calories you should be eating to lose weight.
+I recommend reading How to Count Macros for dummies first to learn how many calories you should be eating to lose weight.
 Once you’ve calculated your macros, follow the steps I listed above to prep easy proteins, carbs, and fats.

-- Practice makes perfect: If you are new to counting macros and meal prep, know that it will be a little tricky at first to plan each meal based on your macros.
+- Practice makes perfect: If you are new to counting macros and meal prepping around macros, know that it will be a little tricky at first to plan each meal based on your macros.
 Be patient and be willing to continue learning until you have mastered the skill and can plan your meals and prep quickly!

 - Make time in your calendar: If you don’t block off time in your calendar, you most likely won’t get it done.
 Plan a 2-3 hour block of time, and commit to meal prepping.

 - Make it enjoyable: For most people meal prepping can be a daunting task, so changing your mindset around the activity will make it a lot more enjoyable.
 Use the time to listen to a podcast or audiobook you’ve been wanting to, or jam out to some music.